-- Denial about their finances- many people stay in debt because it is easier to stay in denial about their finances than to face the task of clearing up their debt.
+- Denial about their finances: many people stay in debt because it is easier to remain in denial than to face the task of clearing up their debt.

 - Their spouse isn’t on the same page: Debt in families can be driven by only one member.
-Some people are in debt because their spouse doesn’t support them in their financial goals or because their spending undoes any good effort.
+Some people are in debt because their spouses don’t support them in their financial goals or because their spending undoes any good effort.

-- They feel hopeless: It is easy to feel hopeless when you are in debt.
-As your debt increases so do the despair that makes you think you can’t ever get a handle on your finances.
+- They feel hopeless: It is easy to feel hopeless in debt.
+As your debt increases, so does the despair that makes you think you can’t ever get a handle on your finances.

 - They think debt is normal: Debt has been normalized in our society.
-On average, each household in the U.S. that has a credit card has $8,398 in debt.
-Media portrayals, the sheer number of credit options available along with keeping up with the Joneses and entitlement contribute to many Americans believe that credit is a normal part of life
+On average, each U.S. household with a credit card has $8,398 in debt.
+Media portrayals, the sheer number of credit options available, and keeping up with the Joneses and entitlement contribute to many Americans believing that credit is a normal part of life.

-- No budget: Not having a budget has a huge influence on keeping people in debt.
+- No budget: Not having a budget greatly influences keeping people in debt.
 When there are no boundaries, you will spend using whatever means you have available.
 Too many people without a budget turn to a credit card when their income doesn’t cover the cost of something they want or need.
 This cycle of overspending and going into debt will continue until budget boundaries are created and kept.

-- They don’t make enough money: An understandable reason people stay in debt is that they don’t make enough money to cover their costs.
-If this is the case, I encourage you to take a closer look at your costs and eliminate things you don’t need.
-Another way to counter this problem is took look for a higher paying job, and/or start a side hustle to increase your incoming funds.
+- They don’t make enough money: People stay in debt because they don’t make enough money to cover their costs.
+If this is the case, I encourage you to take a closer look at your expenses and eliminate things you don’t need.
+Another way to counter this problem is to look for a higher-paying job or start a side hustle to increase your incoming funds.

-- They haven’t made debt freedom a priority: When you make debt freedom a priority, it eliminates many of the rationalizations that people use to stay in debt.
+- They haven’t made debt freedom a priority: When you make it a priority, it eliminates many of the rationalizations people use to stay in debt.

-- They feel guilty: Not giving their children what they want and not living the life that others feel they should be living.
-The guilt over not having enough pushes them into more house, more car, more elaborate vacations; all on top of their existing debt.
+- They feel guilty: Not giving their children what they want and not living the life others think they should be living.
+The guilt over not having enough pushes them into a bigger house, more cars, and more elaborate vacations, all on top of their existing debt.

 Final Thoughts on Why Debt is Bad…

-There are a number of reasons why people go into debt and why debt is bad for your future.
+There are several reasons why people go into debt and why debt is bad for your future.

 Can I be patient and save my money for it?